Generic selectors

 So, Jesus leads into the subject of offenses by establishing humility as the core element in dealing with the disciples.
 Without it, He said, we will not even be in the Kingdom.

-PRINCIPLE: Humility is foundational to reconciling offenses.
+PRINCIPLE: Humility is foundational to reconciling OFFENSES.

 After showing them their lack of humility, Jesus then warned the disciples of the consequences of offenses:

-MATTHEW 18:5-7 And whoever shall receive one such little child in My name receives Me.
-6 But whoever shall cause one of these little ones who believe [trust] in Me to offend, it would be better for him that a millstone be hung around his neck and he be sunk in the depths of the sea.
-7 Woe to the world because of offenses!
-For it is necessary that offenses come, yet woe to that man by whom the offense comes!
+MATTHEW 18:5-7 “Whoever receives one little child like this in My name receives Me.
+6 “But whoever causes one of these little ones who believe [trust] in Me to sin, it would be better for him if a millstone were hung around his neck, and he were drowned in the depth of the sea.
+7 “Woe to the world because of offenses!
+For offenses must come, but woe to that man by whom the offense comes!

 Beginning here, Jesus addresses the serious nature of offenses.
 Continuing to use the child as an example, Jesus said that anyone who offends a little child that believes and trusts in Him would be better off dead.
 Jesus then pronounced a woe upon all unrepentant offenders.
 Let this sink in: it is better to be dead than offend a believer (unless they repent).